-CSD1100 Computer Environment (7 credits) Prerequisite(s): None
+CSD1100 Computer Environment (7 credits)

 This module provides students with a solid understanding of the fundamental elements on which computers are based.
 Topics covered include number systems, representation of numbers in computation, basic electricity, electric circuits, digital systems, logic circuits, data representation, digital memory, computer architecture, and operating systems.
 This knowledge eliminates some of the "mysteries" about hardware and provides students with a well-rounded understanding of computers.
-The latter stages of the module focus on assembly programming, which enhances the student's understanding of how the computer works at a fairly low-level.
+The latter stages of the module focus on assembly programming, which enhances the student's understanding of how the computer works at a fairly low-level

-CSD1120 High-level Programming 1 (7 credits) Prerequisite(s): None
+CSD1120 High-level Programming 1 (7 credits)